 After she retired at age 59, Lola Emy continued to travel and give occasional lectures abroad.
 She collected paintings and lived on the royalties of her books.
 The last time we were together, I watched her divide her money among her nephews and nieces, gleefully distributing banknotes like cards from a deck.
 Never married and with no children, she was determined to give it all away before she died.

 Unsentimental till the end, she refused a wake and asked to be cremated right away.

-It may be too late to fete the Philippines’s greatest thinker, but it’s not too late to discover her work.
+It may be too late to fete one of the Philippines’s greatest thinkers, but it’s not too late to discover her work.
 In the age of fake news, social media-fueled vanities and a populist demagogue ruling the country, Quito’s uncompromising belief in critical thinking and independent action may just be the sobering tonic Filipinos need today.

 Late in her career, she was consumed by defining philosophy for the masses.
 “I grasped at Asian philosophy as a solution, like a drowning man would clutch a floating log in turbulent waters,” she wrote her 1991 book The Merging Philosophy of East & West.
 “I believe in giving Asia its due, and will try to express Asian thought in simple, lucid and readable terms, intelligible to anyone.”